Marcellinus of Carthage: Donatist controversy

 In Africa, the dispute between the Donatists and orthodox Christians was not only doctrinal but also involved regional and social tensions: Numidia against proconsular Africa, and proletarians against Roman landowners.
 In 405 an imperial decree declared the Donatists heretics and prescribed confiscation of their property.
 The fall of Stilicho in 408, led them to hope for a change in imperial policy; however, in 410 Marcellinus was given instructions to "abolish the new superstition".
 The orthodox bishops hoped the Donatists would be more susceptible to reasoned debate and petitioned the emperor to call a conference.

 Marcellinus was sent to Africa in 411, charged with presiding over the Council of Carthage in early June of that year.
 In his summons to the parties, Marcellinus made no secret of the emperor's position.
 Bishops representing each side of the controversy debated the issue.
+The proceedings were transcribed and remain to this day.
 Marcellinus, as the emperor's representative, ruled that the Donatists were heretics and that they had to give up their churches and return to churches under the control of orthodox bishops and priests.
 According to John T. Noonan, the Donatists alleged that Marcellinus had been bribed as that was a stronger argument than that he was merely enforcing imperial policy.

 The judgment was enforced by the Roman army with great severity.
 So bloody was the persecution of the Donatists that Augustine, who had been one of the leaders in condemning Donatism as a heresy, protested at their treatment.

 Subsequently, some of the Donatists engaged in sporadic violence against orthodox priests.
 Marcellinus presided at the trials of those arrested.
 Augustine appealed for clemency both to Marcellinus and Marcellinus's brother Apringius, who was proconsul for Africa.
 Noonan views the fact that Augustine and Marcellinus remained close friends as suggesting that the bishop's petition was granted.